E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case

 \begin{Con} Let $\mathcal{C}=(C_j)_{1\le j\le 2k}$ be a strongly generic tuple of semi-simple conjugacy classes contained in $\GL_n\sigma$ which satisfies \ref{CCL}.\footnote{These notions will be defined in \S \ref{Section-Char-Var}.} Then \begin{itemize} \item[(i)] The rational function $\mathbb{H}_{\mathbf{B}}(z,w)$ is a polynomial.
 It has degree $d$ in each variable, and each monomial in it has even degree.
 Moreover, $\mathbb{H}_{\mathbf{B}}(-z,w)$ has non-negative integer coefficients. \item[(ii)] The mixed Hodge polynomial $H_c(\Ch_{\mathcal{C}};x,y,t)$ is a polynomial in $q:=xy$ and $t$. \item[(iii)] The mixed Hodge polynomial is given by the following formula:

 In particular, it only depends on $\mathbf{B}$, and not on the generic eigenvalues of $\mathcal{C}$. \end{itemize} \end{Con} Part (i) is a sufficient condition for the formula in part (iii) to be a polynomial in $q$ and $t$ with non negative integer coefficients.
 Part (ii) says that the mixed Hodge structure is Hodge-Tate. \begin{Rem} In this article, we only need wreath Macdonald polynomials associated to the wreath product $W^{\sigma}$, which is the Weyl group of the centraliser of $\sigma$.
-Since wreath products $(\mathbb{Z}/r\mathbb{Z})^n\rtimes\mathfrak{S}_n$ with $r>2$ are not the Weyl group of any algebraic group, their corresponding wreath Macdonald polynomials play no role in any character varieties.
+Since wreath products $(\mathbb{Z}/r\mathbb{Z})^n\rtimes\mathfrak{S}_n$ with $r>2$ are not the Weyl groups of any algebraic groups, their corresponding wreath Macdonald polynomials play no role in any character varieties.
 It is interesting to see if there is some imaginary mixed Hodge polynomials dominated by more general wreath Macdonald polynomials.